ross-abaco/ics8580-gstreamer1.0-plugin/README.md

 Please install the ICS-8580 SDK Version 3.x required for complation of the plugin.

 ```
-sudo apt-get install libgstreamer1.0-dev autoconf automake libtool
+sudo apt-get install libgstreamer1.0-dev autoconf automake libtool git libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev
 ```
 Before building export ICS8580_PATH to point to your ICS-8580 SDK install location.

 *NOTE:* No need to run make-element (in tools dir) as this has already been done
 # Building
-Configure the build environment.
+Clone the depot to your machine and configure the build environment.
 Commands need to be done twice for both the sink and source plugins.
 ```
 cd ./gst-plugin-[src|sink]/gst-plugin
 ./autogen.sh